L3MON4D3/LuaSnip/README.md

 - Fast, small, simple

 # Drawbacks
-- Snippets have to be defined in Lua, as of now there is no parser.
+- Snippets that make use of the entire functionality of this plugin have to be defined in Lua.
+(A small subset of LSP-Snippet-Syntax is supported, I'll add suport for more soon).

 # Requirements
 Neovim >= 0.5 (extmarks)